-Gardna’s fusion of reggae, DnB and hip-hop offer the listener a unique listen into the Bristol bass scene and sound system culture.
+Gardna offers a fusion of reggae, DnB and hip-hop.
+The listener gets a unique listen into the Bristol bass scene and sound system culture.

 We had a chance to interview this Bristol lyricist, who’s been on our radar for the past few years.

 What is the Gardna sound?

 A melting pot of UK reggae, dub and grime.

 What is something not a lot of people know about you?